jkommer/GravatarHelper/README.markdown

 	:::text
 	@Html.Gravatar("MyEmailAddress@example.com", 80, new { Title = "My Gravatar", Alt = "Gravatar" })

-Create a Gravatar clickable url for "MyEmailAddress@example.com", 80 pixels large with "Identicon" as the default image.
+Create a Gravatar link for "MyEmailAddress@example.com", 80 pixels large with "Identicon" as the default image.

 	:::text
 	<a href="@Url.Gravatar("MyEmailAddress@example.com", 80, GravatarHelper.DefaultImageIdenticon)">Your Gravatar</a>

+Create a Gravatar Profile link for "MyEmailAddress@example.com".

+	:::text
+	<a href="@Url.GravatarProfile("MyEmailAddress@example.com")">Your Gravatar Profile</a>

 ## Changelog

+### 3.1.0

+  * Added support for profile data formats to profile url creation methods.
+(By David Tischler)

+  * Added methods to generate Gravatar profile urls.
+(By David Tischler)

 ### 3.0.0